 - Avoid problem foods.
 Eliminate foods that trigger your symptoms.

 - Eat at regular times.
 Don't skip meals, and try to eat at about the same time each day to help regulate bowel function.
 If you have diarrhea, you may find that eating small, frequent meals makes you feel better.
 But if you're constipated, eating larger amounts of high-fiber foods may help move food through your intestines.

 - Exercise regularly.
-Exercise helps relieve depression and stress, stimulates normal contractions of your intestines, and can help you feel better about yourself.
-Ask your doctor about an exercise program.
+Exercise helps relieve depression and stress, stimulates contractions of your intestines, and can help you feel better about yourself.
+Ask your provider about an exercise program.

 The role of alternative therapies in relieving IBS symptoms is unclear.
-Ask your doctor before starting any of these treatments.
+Ask your provider before starting any of these treatments.
 Alternative therapies include:

 - Hypnosis.
 A trained professional teaches you how to enter a relaxed state and then guides you in relaxing your abdominal muscles.
 Hypnosis may reduce abdominal pain and bloating.
 Several studies support the long-term effectiveness of hypnosis for IBS.

 - Peppermint.
 Studies show that, in people who have IBS with diarrhea, a specially coated tablet that slowly releases peppermint oil in the small intestine (enteric-coated peppermint oil) eases bloating, urgency, abdominal pain and pain while passing stool.

 - Probiotics.
 Probiotics are "good" bacteria that typically live in your intestines and are found in certain foods, such as yogurt, and in dietary supplements.
 Recent studies suggest that certain probiotics may relieve IBS symptoms, such as abdominal pain, bloating and diarrhea.

 - Stress reduction.
 Yoga or meditation can help relieve stress.
 You can take classes or practice at home using books or videos.